Philip Hone: Career

 Hone first began working in the auction business, which made him wealthy.
 He was also a successful merchant and a founder of the Mercantile Library Association and he was the first president of the Delaware and Hudson Canal Company in 1825 and 1826.

-He became a man of great prominence in New York society for his wealth, sophistication, extensive travel and good taste, and was good friends with most of the political, artistic and scientific leaders of his day.
+He became very prominent in New York society and was friends with most of the political, artistic and scientific leaders of his day.
 Most notable among them were: Washington Irving, Samuel Morse, Daniel Webster, John Jacob Astor and U.S. Presidents John Quincy Adams and Martin Van Buren.

 Hone's diary records not only his society engagements and the major events and spectacles in the city in the first half of the century, but also his view of a changing city: his disapproval of Andrew Jackson; the disconcerting effects of the city's constant construction; and his utter disgust with most Irish immigrants.

 In 1827, he was elected into the National Academy of Design as an Honorary Academician.
 Hone lived in an elegant town house at 235 Broadway, opposite City Hall Park.
 The site was later one of those purchased by F. W. Woolworth for construction of the Woolworth Building.

 Political career

-Originally a Federalist, he was elected mayor in 1826 and served one term.
+Originally a Federalist, he was active as a member of the party's New York City committee and served as its secretary.
+In 1824, he was elected as an assistant alderman from the city's 3rd Ward, and in 1825 he was an unsuccessful candidate for alderman.
+He was elected mayor in 1826 and served one term.
 He later became active in the Whig Party.

 During the Zachary Taylor administration, he served as Naval Officer of the Port of New York.